veb86/fpspreadsheet/examples/visual/fpschart/readme.txt

-The fpschart demo shows usage of the TsWorksheetChartSource component for creating charts from spreadsheet data.
+The fpschart demo shows usage of the TsWorkbookChartSource component for creating charts from spreadsheet data.